Yoast-dist/wordpress-seo/readme.txt

 == Changelog ==

-= 22.4 =
+= 22.9 =

-Release date: 2024-04-03
+Release date: 2024-06-18

-Yoast SEO 22.4 brings optimizations and bug fixes.
-Our customers who use Elementor can wave goodbye to that unnecessary redirect when saving a post for the first time.
-Find more about Yoast SEO 22.4 in [our release post](https://yoa.st/release-3-4-24)!

 #### Enhancements

-* Removes a duplicated database query on author pages with internal images.
-* Removes two unnecessary database queries on pages where external images are of SEO interest, like author pages with Gravatar author images.
+* Helps guide Elementor users to Yoast when they have the new editor top bar activated.
+* Adds additional filter options for the `og:image` meta tags.
+* Improves compatibility with custom RSS feeds.
+Props to @gsusI.

 #### Bugfixes

-* Fixes a bug where an unneeded redirect would be created when a post was first published in Elementor.
+* Fixes a bug where a PHP notice would be thrown on RSS feeds when a canonical URL can not be created for its parent page.

-#### Other
+#### Others

-* Deprecates the slug of the `_dependencies` property of the private `$plugins` property in the `WPSEO_Plugin_Availability` class.
-* Fixes the width of the `Page type` dropdown field in the `Settings` page.
+* Changes the copy in the admin sidebar from `Premium` to `Upgrades`.
-* Replaces `.substr()` with `.substring()` in JS files since it's deprecated.
-* Stops showing deprecation warnings when retrieving data for paid add-ons goes wrong.
-* Stops showing notifications about incompatibility with the WooCommerce's new beta product editor, after WooCommerce is deactivated.
-* Stops showing a notification prompting to install Yoast Woo SEO, after WooCommerce is deactivated.

-= 22.3 =
+= 22.8 =

-Release date: 2024-03-19
+Release date: 2024-05-28

-Yoast SEO 22.3 is out today.
-In this release, you’ll find various fixes and improvements for a better user experience.
-Find out more about what's new in Yoast SEO 22.3 in [our release post](https://yoa.st/release-19-3-24)!
+Yoast SEO 22.8 brings enhancements and bugfixes.
+[Find more information about our software releases and updates here](https://yoa.st/release-28-5-24).

 #### Enhancements

-* Removes an unnecessary query relating to breadcrumb schema generation on the homepage.
+* Converts the Yoast _Breadcrumbs_ block to use the Blocks V3 API.

 #### Bugfixes

-* Adds `x.com` as a possible domain for the Twitter validation in our first time configuration social profiles settings.
+* Fixes a bug preventing multiple _FAQ_ blocks from being added to a post/page.
+* Fixes a bug where a class was missing in the output of the _FAQ_ and _How-To_ blocks.
+* Fixes a bug where a "Failed to retrieve media" error could prevent selecting a different image or removing the current selection.
+* Fixes a bug where our modals would not open when visiting our sidebar in Elementor for the second time.
-* Fixes a bug where the `Or go to your SEO dashboard` link in the final step of our first time configuration would not be focusable using tab.
+* Fixes a bug where some Yoast SEO settings could not be imported correctly.

 #### Other

+* Removes the fixed date and separator snippet variables from the meta description text field.
+* Removes the Yoast SEO Breadcrumbs panel from the Customizer to improve compatibility with block-based themes.
+Users can always change the options for the breadcrumbs under Yoast SEO > Settings > Advanced > Breadcrumbs.
-* Removes the autofill for taxonomy keyphrases.
+* Deprecates the `WPSEO_Customizer` class.
-* Sets the WordPress tested up to version to 6.5.

 = Earlier versions =
 For the changelog of earlier versions, please refer to [the changelog on yoast.com](https://yoa.st/yoast-seo-changelog).